-"The team found a rare degree of consistency throughout the institution in understanding and enthusiastic acceptance of the college's stated mission and objectives.
-The college's steadfast adherence to . . . evangelical Christian traditions throughout its varied liberal arts and professional programs clearly lends DISTINC-TION [my emphasis] to a George Fox education."
+"The team found a rare degree of consistency throughout the institution in understanding and enthusiastic acceptance of the college's stated missions and objectives.
+The college's steadfast adherence to...evangelical Christian traditions throughout its varied liberal arts and professional programs clearly lends DISTINCTION [my emphasis] to a George Fox education."